by Andrea M. Darcy

 After several years of hard word creating his framework, in 1958 Berne’s article explaining and summarising transactional analysis was published.
 It received positive acceptance, with many therapists implementing his techniques.

-The main concepts of transactional analysis
+The main concepts of transactional therapy

 1. Unconscious patterns and ways of being run our lives.